 The Department of Chemistry offers programs leading to: (1) the Doctor of Philosophy (Ph.D.) degree in chemistry and to (2) the Master of Science in Teaching (M.S.T.) degree in education.
-The latter is in conjunction with the Lynch School of Education.
+The latter is in conjunction with the Lynch School of Education and Human Development.

 Ph.D.
 Degree Requirements

 There is no total credit requirement for the Ph.D. degree.
-All entering graduate students are required to take the core graduate courses that are designed to provide a reasonable and broad level of proficiency in the various chemistry disciplines, in addition to at least two advanced courses in the student’s chosen focus of research.
+All entering graduate students are required to take the core graduate courses that are designed to provide a reasonable and broad level of proficiency in the various chemistry disciplines.
+Additionally, students are encouraged to take at least two advanced courses in the student’s chosen focus of research.
 Core courses may include Mechanistic Organic Chemistry, CHEM5537; Principles of Chemical Biology, CHEM5560; and Physical Chemistry: Principles and Applications, CHEM6676.
 First year students are required to take a one-semester course, Scientific Communication in Chemistry during the spring term.
 Advanced course selection will depend on the student’s research areas and are chosen in consultation with their research advisor.
 Every student is expected to attain a GPA of at least 3.0 at the end of his or her second semester in the Graduate School and to maintain it thereafter.
 If this standard is not met, the student may be required to withdraw from the graduate program.

 At the end of the second year, Ph.D. candidates must pass an oral exam that stresses material from their own research specialty and other related areas.
 Members of the student’s thesis committee comprise the exam committee.
 Students who do not pass this exam will be asked to do one of the following: repeat the oral exam (for a final time), complete the requirements for a Master of Science (M.S.) degree, or withdraw from the program.
 Students choosing to complete the requirements for an M.S. degree must complete a minimum of 18 graduate credits of coursework and a thesis.
 Students typically accumulate 12 to 18 credits of coursework during the first year of study.
 The Comprehensive Examination for the M.S. degree is a private, oral defense of the student’s research thesis.